ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 When the optional `IgnoreOrder` parameter is used, the order of the two spans is ignored by the AQL compiler.

-If there is no text between the two spans, then `SpanBetween` returns an empty span that starts at the end of `<span1>`.
+If no text exists between the two spans, then `SpanBetween` returns an empty span that starts at the end of `<span1>`.

 Like `CombineSpans`, `SpanBetween` is sensitive to the order of its inputs, unless you use the `IgnoreOrder` parameter.
 So